remiserriere/clearpass-landscape-integration/README.md

 A generic SQL authentication source is declared in ClearPass.
 It connects to the Landscape database server and pulls information from its databases.

+The authentication source is basically a SQL query, which must return the computer's MAC address as "user_password".
+Only one line is allowed.
+This "password" must match the Radius attribute Radius:IETF:Calling-Station-Id sent by the Wifi controller during the authentication request.

 Landscape stores data on multiple databases, and we must address them all using one SQL authentication source in ClearPass.
 For this reason, a specific database is created on the Landscape database server (but we could potentially store it on another PostgreSQL server!) and a foreign data wrapper is used to "mount" tables from the different Landscape databases into one database.

 **ASSUMPTIONS:**